mneuroth/PicoHomeComputer/board/README.md

 - updated some resistor values for VGA output

 Open problems:
-- hardware SPI bus of IC1 must be connected to Pins ??? (otherwiese only SoftSPI is working) -> modify layout
+- to use the hardware SPI bus of IC1 the pins SDO and SDI must be interchanged!
+Reason: SDO means SerialDataOut/In instead of SlaveDataOut/In.
+Otherwiese only SoftSPI is working -> modify layout
 - VGA connector is plug but should be socket -> modify layout
-- footprint for SD card slot doesen't fit -> modify layout or use other SD card slot
+- footprint for SD card slot doesn't fit -> modify layout or use other SD card slot
 - maybe: more decoupling capacitors for power supply
-- maybe: change to socket (instead of plug) for RS232 adapter, buildin null modem?
+- maybe: change to socket (instead of plug) for RS232 adapter, build in null modem?

 History of the PicoHomeComputer
 -------------------------------